JieminBenn/benjaminlu-work-samples/trading-assistant/README.md

 # Automated Financial Research Assistant

-> [!NOTE]
-> **Work Sample / Portfolio Project**
-> This repository serves as a technical demonstration of my backend engineering and data analysis skills.
-While the financial analysis logic is simplified and the results should be treated as illustrative rather than actionable investment advice, the project highlights my ability to:
-> - Interact with complex external APIs (SEC EDGAR, Google News).
-> - Process and clean unstructured data (XBRL financial statements, news articles).
-> - Implement a modular Python architecture with automated testing and caching.
-> - Build interactive data visualizations using Streamlit.

 ## Project Overview

 This application is a **News + Fundamentals Research Assistant**.
 It automates the initial phase of stock research by aggregating quantitative hard data with qualitative sentiment analysis.